What Are Dental Implants?

 The major limiting factor in determining whether you can have an implant to replace a missing tooth is whether there is sufficient bone remaining to accept the implant.
 This can be determined with an x-ray and a comprehensive examination of your oral tissues and supporting bone (jaw).

 At Apple Dental Implant Centre our trained team includes a certified prosthodontic specialist with a wide variety of implant capabilities and versatile expertise.
 We offer a large selection of implant options from single tooth replacement dental implants and multiple tooth replacement dental implants, to full mouth implants which ensures that your procedure is the most appropriate implant option for you.
-Additionally, when you get your dental implant at one of our Apple Dental Implant Centres across BC you can feel confident that you are not only getting some of the lowest priced dental implants in BC, but that you are getting dental implants backed by a team with a long history in dentistry that includes certified specialists.
+Additionally, when you get your dental implant at one of our Apple Dental Implant Centres across BC you can feel confident that you are not only getting some of the most competitively priced dental implants in BC, but that you are getting dental implants backed by a team with a long history in implant dentistry.

 Single Tooth Replacement

 A single implant can be used to support a single crown for a single missing tooth.

 An implant may be used to replace almost any missing teeth, provided there is adequate bone at the site.
 If not, modern procedures can usually be performed to regenerate enough bone to safely place an implant.
 Implants are placed in the bone below the gum tissue and a temporary screw is placed to allow it to heal and fuse completely with bone.
 In some cases, a temporary crown may be possible to hold cosmetic space for the patient while the implant fully integrates with the bone.

 Compared to conventional choices of tooth replacement, a dental implant provides numerous advantages.
 In addition to looking and operating like a natural tooth, a dental implant replaces a single tooth without sacrificing the health of neighbouring teeth.
 In case of a bridge however, adjacent teeth need to be ground for support.